Wax melts

 Preparing the candle wax

-Start by collecting used candles or candle wax remnants from ant existing candle or wax melt containers.
+Start by collecting used candles or candle wax remnants from existing candles or wax melt containers.
 Remove any metal wicks, labels, or debris from the wax.

-If you have different coloured or scented candle wax, you can combine them to create unique wax melts as we have mentioned earlier.
-Otherwise, you can use one type of wax for a consistent fragrance.
+As we mentioned, if you have different-coloured or scented candle wax, you can combine them to create unique wax melts.
+Otherwise, you can use a single wax type for consistent fragrance.

 Melt the wax

-Break the candle wax into small pieces or you can use a cheese grater to shred it.
-This will speed up the melting time and will help to melt it evenly.
+Break the candle wax into small pieces or use a cheese grater to shred it.
+Doing this will reduce melting time and help soften it evenly.

-Place the wax pieces or shreds into the top container of the double boiler or the heatproof container.
-Slowly heat the water or container until the wax has melted completely, making sure you stir occasionally.
+Place the wax pieces or shreds into the top of the double boiler or a heatproof container.
+Slowly heat the water or container until the wax has melted completely, stirring occasionally.

 Add fragrance

-This is optional if you wish to add your desired scent and fragrance oils or essential oils can be added to your melted wax for scented wax melts.
+Another great option is to add your desired scent and fragrance or essential oils to your melted wax for scented wax melts.
 Follow the recommended usage rates provided by the oil manufacturer for the best results.

-Stir the fragrance/essential oil into the melted wax thoroughly to ensure there is an even distribution.
+Stir the fragrance/essential oil into the melted wax thoroughly to ensure an even distribution.

 Pour the melted wax

-Prepare your wax melt molds or silicone ice cube trays.
+Prepare your wax melt moulds or silicone ice cube trays.
 Place them on a flat, heat-resistant surface.
-If you’re using candle wicks, place them in the center of each mold.
+Place the candle wicks in the centre of each mould if you’re using them.

-Slowly pour the melted wax into the molds, filling them up to a safe level.
-Be careful not to overfill as this will prevent any spillages and also makes it easier to remove the wax melts at a later stage.
+Slowly pour the melted wax into the moulds, filling them to a safe level.
+Be careful not to overfill, as this will prevent spillages and make it easier to remove the wax melts later.

-If you’re not using wickless candle wicks, you can pour the melted wax directly into the molds without any additional preparation.
+If you’re not using wickless candle wicks, you can pour the melted wax directly into the moulds without additional preparation.

-Let the wax melts sit undisturbed for several hours or until they have completely cooled and solidified.
+Let the wax melts sit undisturbed for several hours or until completely cooled and solidified.
 The time needed will depend on the size and thickness of your creations.

-Once the wax melts have hardened, gently pop them out of the molds.
-If they don’t come out easily, you can place the molds in the freezer for a short while to make removal easier.
+Once the wax melts have hardened, gently pop them out of the moulds.
+If they don’t come out quickly, you can briefly freeze the moulds to make removal easier.

 Place the wax melts in a container or storage bag, ensuring they are tightly sealed to retain their fragrance.

-To use the wax melts, simply place one or more in a wax melt warmer or an electric wax warmer, following the instructions provided with the device and enjoy the beautiful scents and ambiance created by YOU!
+To use the wax melts, place one or more in a wax melt warmer or an electric wax warmer, following the instructions provided with the device and enjoy the beautiful scents and ambience created by YOU!

 Affiliate disclosure